a-r-d/a-r-d.github.io/_posts/2018-02-16-the-basic-math-of-trading-for-income.markdown

 __$500 per day * 240 days per year = $120,000__

-That is enough for anybody to live off of well unless you live in San Francisco or New York, so it should be a satisfying goal for your trading system.

-## How much can you make per trade, and how much money does it take to do it?
+## How much can you make per trade?

-So this question is two fold and I think it helps to show it in a table.
-The first question is how much money can you make per trade?
-The second question would be how much money do you need to risk?
-The answer is of course it is a linear relationship between the amount of money you can make vs the amount you risk.
+So the answer to this question is two-fold: how much capital do you have to risk, and what kind of return can you make on your trades?
+Below is a table I built to show the relationship between profits, position size, and percent return on a trade.

 | Capital Risked vs. Pct Return  | 0.25% | 0.5% | 1 %  |  2%  |  4%  |  8%  |
 | ------------------------------ |:-----:|:----:|:----:|:----:|:----:|:----:|